-An ECS, essentially a large wire basket containing soil covering lightweight fill, would be constructed in front of and against the new retaining wall, burying it and obscuring the retaining wall to the maximum extent feasible from the view of highway users and any other potential viewers.
+An ECS, essentially a large wire basket containing soil covering lightweight fill.
+The ECS would be constructed in front of and against the new retaining wall, burying it and obscuring the retaining wall to the maximum extent feasible from the view of highway users and any other potential viewers.
 The ultimate placement of the ECS will be constrained by the limited availability of Caltrans right of way in some areas within the Project limits and a maximum slope of 60 degrees (0.6:1) for the ECS.
 These limitations combine to mean that small portions of the retaining wall may remain unburied.
 Any unburied portions of the wall would be painted "leather brown" to blend the retaining wall into the view shed.
-This document evaluates two different build scenarios as a result of the ECS's limitations, a totally buried wall and a mostly buried wall where the ECS remains within the existing Caltrans right of way.
+This document evaluates two different build scenarios as a result of the ECS's limitations, a totally buried wall and a mostly buried wall where the wall is partially visible and the ECS is within the existing Caltrans right of way.

-The two possible build scenarios would have different impacts to several environmental factors.
+The two possible build scenarios would have different impacts to several environmental resources.
 Chapter 3 (CEQA Evaluation) evaluates the impacts of both potential build scenarios.
 The two build scenarios would have different impacts to the following environmental factors: Aesthetics, Biological Resources, Land Use and Planning, and Recreation.